 Yes, it has some limitations but you can’t still ignore its relevance.
 You don’t need the app and you don’t need to download all of your audiobooks when you have this.
 Many people don’t like to waste their phone’s memory space.

-With the browser-based cloud player, it’s totally hassle-free and quite user-friendly!
+With the web-based cloud player, it’s totally hassle-free and quite user-friendly!
 More so, you can share your login information with your close family members.

 But whatever you do, make sure to logout from your account once you are done listening.